What is the Classification of Wine

-Wine is classified according to colors, such as White wine, Red wine, Rosé wine, and Blush wine.
+According to colors, the wines are classified into 4 types White wine, Red wine, Rose wine, and Blush wine.

-White Wine:- White wine color ranges from pale straw with a green tinge to dark gold.
-It is produced from both white and black grapes.
-If produced from black grapes, the skin of the grapes must be removed soon after crushing, to prevent the must, taking on the color from the pigments present in the skin.
+a) White Wine: White wine color ranges from pale straw with a green tinge to dark gold.
+It is produced.
+If produced from black grapes, the skin of the grapes must be removed soon after crushing, to prevent the must, from taking on the color from the pigments present in the skin.

-Blush Wine:- It is the new style of rosé wine developed in California, USA.
+d) Blush Wine: It is the new style of rosé wine developed in California, USA.

-According to the taste, wine is classified into dry, medium and sweet.
+According to the taste, Wine is classified into 3 types Dry, Medium, and Sweet.

-Dry Wine:- It is produced when all the sugar is converted to alcohol.
+a) Dry Wine: It is produced when all the sugar is converted to alcohol.

-Sweet Wine:- It is obtained when there is some sugar left after the fermentation.
+b) Sweet Wine: It is obtained when there is some sugar left after the fermentation.

-Still Wine:- It is a kind of wine obtained by the natural fermentation process without adding anything else.
-This type of wine is also termed as table wine.
+a) Still Wine: It is a kind of wine obtained by the natural fermentation process without adding anything else.
+This type of wine is also termed table wine.
 The alcoholic content is 10 to 14 percent above.
-Cabernet Sauvignon is one of the most popular table wine.
+Cabernet Sauvignon is one of the most popular table wines.

-Sparkling Wine:- These are the wines bottled with the carbon dioxide produced during fermentation.
+b) Sparkling Wine: These are wines bottled with the carbon dioxide produced during fermentation.
 The alcoholic percentage is between 10 to 13 percent.
 Champagne is an example of this kind of wine.

-Fortified Wine:- The alcoholic strength of the wine is increased with the addition of brandy either during or at the end of the fermentation.
+c) Fortified Wine: The alcoholic strength of the wine is increased with the addition of brandy either during or at the end of the fermentation.
 For example- Sherry, Port, Madeira, and Marsala.

-Aromatized Wine:- These wines are fortified and aromatized with herbs, bark, spices, roots, etc. The alcoholic content is 14 to 20 percent above.
+d) Aromatized Wine: These wines are fortified and aromatized with herbs, bark, spices, roots, etc. The alcoholic content is 14 to 20 percent above.
 Vermouth is the most popular aromatized wine.

-Tonic Wine:- This wine has health improvements added to it.
+e) Tonic Wine: This wine has health improvements added to it.